mojaloop/mojaloop/GoogleSummerOfCode.md

-# Goggle Summer of Code Ideas
+# Google Summer of Code Ideas

 ## Non-functional Requirements
 Work alongside seasoned developers to help with performance testing, penetration testing for security and improving quality.